asianmack/1password-anywhere/README.md

 1Password Anywhere for Chromebook uses the [1Password Anywhere](http://help.agilebits.com/1Password3/1passwordanywhere.html) feature.
 The gist is if your 1Password keychain lives in Dropbox, you can open an HTML file that will give you access to your 1Password data.

-**It DOES NOT replace the 1Password extension you already have.** It lives in parallel (and separate to) that extension.
+**This DOES NOT replace the 1Password extension you already have.** 1Password Anywhere for Chromebook lives in parallel (and separate to) the official 1Password extension.

 ##OK, how does it work?##